MarcusLM-DS/MarcusLM-DS/README.md

 - 👋 Hi, I’m @MarcusLM-DS
-- 👀 I’m interested in Data, Data Science, Data Structure, Python, Tableau, R, and SQL
+- 👀 I’m interested in Data, Data Science, Data Structure, Python, Power BI, R, and SQL
 - 🌱 I’m currently learning Python, SQL, R and to some extend further exploration into excel.
-- 💞️ I’m looking to collaborate on nothing in general, at this point.
-- 📫 How to reach me:
+- 📫 How to reach me: DM or email.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Used to be a real estate agent with no clue about data/backend engineering.
+- ⚡ Fun fact: Used to be a real estate agent with no clue about data engineering.

 <!---
 MarcusLM-DS/MarcusLM-DS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.